 Meetings and format

 Each Zoom session allows for live interactions with the instructor and other students via chat, web conferencing or phone, all in real time.
-Assignments and other a materials will be available online through a web-based learning management system.
+Assignments and other materials will be available online through a web-based learning management system.